apache/mesos/docs/authentication.md

   to register.
 If `false` (the default), unauthenticated frameworks are also allowed to register.

+* `--[no-]authenticate_http_readonly` - If `true`, authentication is required to
+  make HTTP requests to the read-only HTTP endpoints that support authentication.
+If `false` (the default), these endpoints can be used without authentication.
+Read-only endpoints are those which cannot be used to modify the state of the cluster.

-* `--[no-]authenticate_http` - If `true`, authentication is required to make HTTP requests to the HTTP endpoints that support authentication.
-If `false` (the default), all endpoints can be used without authentication.
+* `--[no-]authenticate_http_readwrite` - If `true`, authentication is required
+  to make HTTP requests to the read-write HTTP endpoints that support authentication.
+If `false` (the default), these endpoints can be used without authentication.
+Read-write endpoints are those which can be used to modify the state of the cluster.

 * `--[no-]authenticate_agents` - If `true`, only authenticated agents are
   allowed to register.
 If `false` (the default), unauthenticated agents are also